Login with Patreon

-Diablo 4 patch 2.5.0 PTR was announced and it comes with a slew of changes (for both Seasonal and Eternal servers) that frankly, read as pretty frustrating to the casual player.
-The patch blog post is full of references to increased difficulty, mentioning deadlier enemies, no more predictable fights, testing defenses, and challenging progress.
-When I watched the Sanctuary Sitdown Interview and reviewed the patch post, I was pretty irate at the sweeping sense of “we’re making the game harder” but on second review, things may not be so dire.
+Diablo 4 patch 2.5.0 is coming, and with it comes a slew of changes (for both Seasonal and Eternal servers) that frankly, read as pretty frustrating to the casual player initially.
+The patch PTR blog post is full of references to increased difficulty, deadlier enemies, no more predictable fights, testing defenses, and challenging progress.
+When I watched the Sanctuary Sitdown Interview and reviewed the patch post, I was pretty irate at the sweeping sense of “we’re making the game harder,” but on second review (and after the PTR cycle), things are not so dire.

 Defense systems go back to the future

 A familiar Diablo 3 stat comes to D4 to give a birds-eye view of your defenses: Toughness.
-Toughness will be displayed on the main player pane right under Attack Power and represents “the total amount of raw damage of each type you can take after considering all damage mitigation sources” as a summary value.
-Don’t worry, hovering over the stat in your character pane will give you additional detail on the effectiveness of your defenses against each damage type — Shadow, Poison, Fire, Cold, Lightning, and the new Physical.
+Toughness will be displayed on the main player pane, right under Attack Power, and represents “the total amount of raw damage of each type you can take after considering all damage mitigation sources” as a summary value.
+Don’t worry, hovering over the stat in your character pane will give you additional detail on the effectiveness of your defenses against each damage type — Shadow, Poison, Fire, Cold, Lightning, and the new Physical — and you’ll be able to compare an item’s Toughness between tooltips like any other stat.
+Each Torment difficulty will also have a recommended Toughness level listed with it.

 Overall, this is meant to “equalize effective health across classes and builds” while “properly testing your defenses as you climb through difficulty tiers.”
 According to the pre-PTR Sanctuary Sitdown Interview, these changes are also meant to “even out” a player’s build, instead of being an absolute tank 90% of the time and crumpling to “one specific hit.”
-Players should benefit from their mitigation efforts and focus more on adding survivability to their build while climbing in difficulty.
+Players should benefit from their mitigation efforts and focus on adding survivability to their builds as they climb in difficulty.

 Healing and Fortify updates change character health experience

-To accompany the defense system adjustments are changes to both player potions and Fortify.
+Accompanying the defense system adjustments are changes to both player potions and Fortify.
 The devs believe use of your health potions should be “more impactful and tactical.”
 For starters, your base potion capacity is now four, regardless of your previous Renown progress (although this is less notable for seasonal players — more on this below).
-Just four, from ten.

 But there are some seriously positive changes to balance the loss of charges.
-Potion healing is an instant heal for 35% of your total health on use (no timed component on that regen), and you’ll now recharge your a charge every 30 seconds (similar to Diablo Immortal) in addition to still gaining a charge for picked up potions.
-The life on hit stat is improving (although we don’t know how) and returns to the stat affix pool for gear, while stat values for life regen, life on kill, healing percentage are increasing across the board while also becoming more readily available.
-Finally (and perhaps most obviously), you’ll no longer to upgrade your healing potion at the Alchemist.
+Potion healing is an instant heal for 35% of your total health on use (no timed component on that regen), and you’ll now regenerate a charge every 30 seconds (similar to Diablo Immortal) in addition to still gaining a charge for picked up potions.
+Life on Hit stats are improved, and it returns to the stat affix pool for gear, while stat values for life regen, life on kill, and healing percentage are both increasing across the board and becoming more readily available.
+Finally (and perhaps most obviously), you’ll no longer need to upgrade your healing potion at the Alchemist.

-Working in tandem, Fortify will change from a a sort of bonus health pool into a heal-over-time reservoir where “when you have Fortify under Maximum Life, you’ll heal for a percentage of your Maximum Life per second in exchange for an equal amount of Fortify.”
-This has some really interesting implications for a ready source of healing during the 30-second charge window for your potion charges.
-Of course, this too means some significant changes to player skills and passives that relate to Fortify, most of which read as absolute nerfs prior to PTR testing.
+Working in tandem, Fortify will change from a sort of bonus health pool into a heal-over-time reservoir: “When you have Fortify under Maximum Life, you’ll heal for a percentage of your Maximum Life per second in exchange for an equal amount of Fortify.”
+This has some fascinating implications for a ready source of healing during the 30-second charge window for your potion charges.
+Of course, this means changes to player skills and passives with Fortify, most of which read as absolute nerfs before PTR testing but played out well hands-on.

 Overall, the healing and health changes sound like a net improvement (depending on how Fortify plays out on the PTR), especially with the supporting stats in the face of our next changes.